Canada fire victims feel insurance squeeze amid clean up

-CALGARY, Alberta (Reuters) - Two days after the Fort McMurray wildfire turned Bruce Thompson’s mobile home into a pile of ash and rubble, he called his insurer to report the damage, despondent as he discussed a life’s worth of possessions gone in seconds.
+CALGARY, Alberta, June 9 (Reuters) - Two days after the Fort McMurray wildfire turned Bruce Thompson’s mobile home into a pile of ash and rubble, he called his insurer to report the damage, despondent as he discussed a life’s worth of possessions gone in seconds.

 The broker made the situation worse.
 Insurance would only pay him roughly C$60,000 ($46,959) for his possessions, about a third of the appraised value.
 As if to console him, the broker said there were “numerous people” like him - all under-insured.